Abdel Khalek Sarwat Pasha: Creation of the Wafd and the 1919 Revolution

-From his side, Roshdi, requested, on 13 November, permission from the High Commissioner to travel to London, accompanied by Adly, his minister of Foreign Affairs, and Zaghloul, to discuss with the government of Britain the wishes of the Government of Egypt regarding Egypt's future.
-While favorable to the travel of Roshdy and Adly, the High Commissioner was pressured by London to reply that it was not appropriate for Roshdy or Adly to travel at this time and that Zaghloul was not permitted to travel.
+From his side, Roshdi, requested, on 13 November, permission from the High Commissioner to travel to London, accompanied by Adly, his minister of Foreign Affairs, and Saad Zaghloul, to discuss with the government of Britain the wishes of the Government of Egypt regarding Egypt's future.
+While favorable to the travel of Roshdy and Adly, the High Commissioner was pressured by London to reply that it was not appropriate for Roshdy or Adly to travel at this time and that Saad Zaghloul was not permitted to travel.
 Roshdi's reaction was to submit the resignation of his cabinet to the Sultan the next day, 2 December 1918, giving as reason, the refusal of Britain to allow the Wafd to travel to Britain.
 The resignation was only accepted three months later, on 1 March 1919.

-Following the resignation of Roshdi, Sarwat, who was Minister of Justice in the resigned cabinet, was offered to succeed him as Prime Minister with the hope that he would convince Saad to backtrack from his plan to represent Egypt in London.
-Sarwat declined the offer, despite being told that this would stand in the way of him ever becoming Prime Minister.
+Following the resignation of Roshdi, Sarwat, who was Minister of Justice in the resigned cabinet, was offered to succeed him as prime minister with the hope that he would convince Saad to backtrack from his plan to represent Egypt in London.
+Sarwat declined the offer, despite being told that this would stand in the way of him ever becoming prime minister.
 Shortly after, the Wafd led by Saad, visited Sarwat at his home to congratulate him on his stance.

 Soon after the November 13 meeting with Sir Wingate and the formation of the Wafd, Saad initiated public protests, and, after he was refused to travel, expressed his protests to plenipotentiaries of Foreign countries in Egypt about the British Government's policy, thus breaking his promise to the High Commissioner to talk to Britain only.
 He also sent three cables to US President Wilson.
 “The Wafd activities were now considered by the British authorities as dangerous to public security”.
 On 6 March, he was given an ultimatum by the Head of British Forces in Egypt and, on 8 March, he and three of his associates were arrested by the British authorities in Cairo and exiled to Malta.

 What became known as the 1919 revolution started effectively the next day, on 9 March 1919.
 It was a major development in the history of Modern Egypt which none of the protagonists could ignore.
 The revolution was a series of revolts, spanning the whole country, which extended from 9 March 1919 until about the end of the year.
 It was bloody, (according the British there were 1000 dead by 15 May) and caused important destructions and disruptions.
 The revolution would affect Egypt's political evolution for the next decade.